Journal of Critical Ecology

 Abstract

-Background: This study explores the socio–ecological resilience of communities in the Babon Watershed, Demak Regency, in responding to the cumulative impacts of sand mining and climate change.
+Background: This study explores the socio–ecological resilience of communities, in responding to the cumulative impacts of sand mining and climate change.
 Methods: Using a qualitative case study approach grounded in a constructivist paradigm, data were collected through interviews, focus group discussions, field observations, and document analysis.
 Findings: The results show that intensive sand mining and rising sea levels have led to environmental degradation, declining agricultural productivity, and socio-economic vulnerability.
 Despite these challenges, local communities have developed adaptive strategies, including livelihood diversification, collective cooperation, and the strengthening of local institutions.
 However, resilience remains largely adaptive and short-term rather than transformative.
 Weak governance, fragmented policies, and economic dependency on extractive activities continue to limit sustainable transformation.
-Conclusion: The study proposes a three-pillar collaborative framework integrated governance, sustainable economy, and ecological restoration to enhance long-term socio–ecological resilience.
-Novelty/Originality of this article: These findings contribute to the broader understanding of community-based resilience and offer policy insights for sustainable watershed management in coastal regions of Indonesia.
+Conclusion: This study proposes a three-pillar collaborative resilience framework—integrated governance, sustainable economy, and ecological restoration—to enhance long-term socio–ecological resilience.
+The findings extend socio–ecological resilience theory by demonstrating how cumulative environmental pressures interact with governance fragmentation, highlighting the importance of transformative institutional coordination.
+The proposed framework offers policy-relevant insights for strengthening climate adaptation and watershed governance in coastal regions of Indonesia.
+Novelty/Originality of this article: This study integrates adaptive capacity analysis with collaborative governance within a socio–ecological systems perspective, contributing both theoretical advancement and practical guidance for sustainable watershed management.
+The findings extend socio–ecological resilience theory by demonstrating how cumulative environmental pressures interact with governance fragmentation, highlighting the importance of transformative institutional coordination for long-term sustainability.

 Copyrights © 2026